-Many New England private schools (including the Winsor School which the troper attended) are extremely competitive to the point that it is not uncommon for middle school students to cry for getting an A-
+Many private schools in the northeastern US are extremely competitive to the point that it is not uncommon for middle school students to cry for getting an A-

 Several non-American universities have more relaxed standards, sometimes where even anything above 80% is an A. Depending on your point of view, this can make getting a B even more painful.

-At the University of Oxford, 70% is the grade boundary for a FIRST - this is much harder to achieve than you might think, and it is very easy to slip down the grades... anything less than 60% tends to get frowned upon.
+At the University of Oxford, 70% is the grade boundary for first-class honours (highest honours possible).
+This is much harder to achieve than you might think, and it is very easy to slip down the grades... anything less than 60% (upper second) tends to get frowned upon.

 In the US, grades for the first semester of law school frequently induce this reaction.
 Many law students were at the top of their class as undergraduates, but because law school grades are curved and usually based on a single exam, very few get A's and only a few more get A-'s.
 This causes a lot of first-year law students to freak out.